DavidNash2024/Win32xx/tutorials/Tutorial10/Readme.txt

 * How to create the preview window, and swap it into the frame's view.
 * How to handle UWM_PREVIEWCLOSE to swap back to the default view when the preview closes.
-* How to handle UWM_PRINTNOW to send the print job to the default or selected printer.
+* How to handle UWM_PREVIEWPRINT to send the print job to the default or selected printer.
-* How to handle UWM_PRINTSETUP to initiate a PrintDlg to select the printer and page settings.
+* How to handle UWM_PREVIEWSETUP to initiate a PrintDlg to select the printer and page settings.